operating-systems concurrency

 Shared Memory

-In the shared memory model, a region of memory is established that is mapped into the address space of multiple processes.
-Processes can then exchange information by reading and writing data to this shared region.
+A memory region is mapped into multiple processes’ address spaces.
+Processes exchange data by reading and writing this shared region.

-• Challenge: Requires explicit mutual exclusion (e.g., via semaphores) to prevent race conditions.
+Challenge: Requires explicit mutual exclusion to prevent race conditions.

 Message Passing

-• Challenge: Higher overhead due to kernel intervention for each message.
+Challenge: Higher overhead due to kernel intervention per message.

 Comparison